-The most popular application of VR at school is the ability to explore different locations on the global map and visit places that students may never access physically for various reasons.
+The most popular application of virtual reality in education is the ability to explore different locations on the global map and visit places that students may never access physically for various reasons.
 For instance, a history class can take students to virtual sites that will give them a real experience they would never achieve in a traditional classroom.

 Today, most VR courses cover the fields of history and science-related subjects.
 However, the computer-generated format applies to other themes and learning areas.
 It can be used to create content that improves the classroom experience in any subject.
-For instance, with the help of 360 VR videos students can immerse themselves into studying various subjects − from literature to mathematics.
+For instance, with the help of 360 VR videos, students can immerse themselves in studying various subjects—from literature to mathematics.

 Advances in technology and the growing Web connectivity have made the world a small global village.
-Now, with VR software, you can attend any university of your choice online.
+Now, with virtual reality in education, you can attend any university of your choice online.
 It offers not only convenience but also a real classroom experience.
-Now it is quite an expensive affair but in the future, virtual distant learning has massive potential, and it will be a serious competitor to the conventional system of education.
+Now it is quite an expensive affair but in the future, virtual distance learning has massive potential, and it will be a serious competitor to the conventional system of education.

-Practical VR-enriched projects provide a solid learning experience by giving students a deeper understanding of the particular subject.
+Practical VR-enriched projects provide a solid learning experience by giving students a deeper understanding of a particular subject.
 Thus, VR offers this platform in a real digital environment for various types of training.
-It applies for both educational and professional training sessions.
+It applies to both educational and professional training sessions.

 Virtual reality education apps in the design field are a dream come true.
 They take modeling to another level by enabling students to create images in 3D prototypes.
 With intricate details and distinct features, you can design, edit, transform, and test your model in the virtual environment.
 It is an exciting experience for designers since it offers a boundless platform for exploration in a virtual world.

 Universities and colleges use VR during the enrollment process to give prospective students a feel of the campus before they join.
-It helps students get a first-hand experience regarding the learning environment and hence plays a role in their decision making.
+It helps students get first-hand experience regarding the learning environment and hence plays a role in their decision-making.

-Virtual Reality changes the entire traditional learning process to an exciting and intriguing experience.
-It breaks down the four walls and ceiling of a classroom to expand the education system to a liberating digital environment.
-Virtual reality and learning are gradually transforming to new technological heights that impact learners positively.
-VR has many benefits in education:
+Virtual Reality changes the entire traditional learning process into an exciting and intriguing experience.
+It breaks down the four walls and ceilings of a classroom to expand the education system to a liberating digital environment.

 - Enhanced visualization

 VR is by far the most advanced technology that heightens visualization by alternating different experiences and realities.
 It is an effective way of exploring diverse subject areas and places you can never visit with unreachable objects such as the Moon or Jupiter.
-VR makes the impossible happen by making it seem real.
+Virtual reality in education makes the impossible happen by making it seem real.